 return [document]

-Step 7: Downstream Analytics
+Step 7: Downstream analytics

-Once your data has been transformed and enriched, it’s ready for downstream analytics.
-At this stage, the pipeline feeds structured, labeled data into analytical tools for deeper insights.
+Once data has been transformed and enriched, it is ready for downstream analytics.
+The pipeline feeds structured, labeled data into analytical tools for deeper insights.
+Datastreamer can power tasks such as:

 • Trend prediction based on frequency analysis